charlieussery/first_app/README.md

-#Ruby on Rails Tutorial: First application
+#Ruby on Rails Tutorial: First app

 This is the first application for the [*Ruby on Rails Tutorial*](http://railstutorial.org) by Michael Hartl